ODurcain/Hedral/README.md

 * Move mesh and bounding box were straightforward with NumPy library and basic arithmetic operations.
 * `ThreeD_geometry_with_Plotting.py` can be disregarded.
 It does work and will output a 3D plot with points, but it's not where I want it to be.
 It also has the beginnings of scalar, shear, reflection, and rotate/move simultaneously.
 * `index_with_plotting_precision.html` can also be disregarded for the time being.
 This handles the aforementioned plotting and also has the beginnings of adjustable precision (I made the assumption it was referencing significant figures).
+* I have made the Docker container as streamlined as possible.
+The one thing that I was unable to do was open a web browser from inside of a Docker container.
+I tried everything I could find documentation wise and various tips & tricks, but it seems a genuine limitation of Docker.
+* I actually found an error in [geeksforgeeks](https://www.geeksforgeeks.org/computer-graphics-3d-shearing-transformation/) math for the end sheared function as their B point is 8,10,2, but the math and my program gave me 4,10,2

 (Admin level.
 Jump to run for relevant information) Setup Steps: